 A Bachelor’s Program for Technical Specialists

-Industrial Technology and Management (INTM) at IIT is a completion program for students who have two years of credit toward an AAS or AS degree at a community college or in a technical training program.
+Industrial Technology and Management (INTM) at Illinois Tech is a completion program for students who have two years of credit toward an AAS or AS degree at a community college or in a technical training program.
 Students are technical specialists, many of whom are already employed in manufacturing, construction, supply chain/logistics, or facilities, and recognize the importance of obtaining a bachelor’s degree in order to maximize their career opportunities and qualify for supervisory and managerial positions.

 Attractive Program Options for Community College Transfer Students

 - Classes are held evenings at Illinois Tech’s Chicago campus, and offered for viewing online to accommodate working students.

 - Students may pursue one of five different industrial specializations, or choose electives to suit individual career interests.